devJSQ/double-linked-list/README.md

 ### Problem

-Create a `deleteNode` method to remove a specific value from a double linked list and `displayList` method to print all elements in the list.
+Create a `deleteNode` method to remove a specific value from a double linked list.

 ### Implementation